June is Alzheimer and Brain Awareness Month!

 Aside from your partner, you should also talk to your doctor about the symptoms you’re experiencing.
 It’s important to note that Sleep Apnea (Obstructive Sleep Apnea or Central Sleep Apnea) can be very dangerous if left untreated.

-The study done by the American Academy of Neurology, involved 288 people who were age 65 and older.
+The study done by the American Academy of Neurology involved 288 people who were aged 65 and older.
 It should be noted that these participants had no issues remembering things in their everyday lives.

-Participants had a positron emission tomography (PET) that looked in the tau area of the brain.
+Participants had a positron emission tomography (PET) that looked at the tau area of the brain.
 Researchers identified 43 participants (15% of the study) whose bed partners witnessed apneas when they were sleeping.

 There were some limitations of the study including: